International Online Slide Rule Workshops Internationale Online Rekenlinialenworkshops

 to @

-Deze pagina toont afbeeldingen van mysterieuze rekenlinialen die zijn aangemeld voor de online Internationale Rekenlinialenworkshops.
+Deze pagina toont afbeeldingen van mysterieuze rekenlinialen die zijn aangemeld voor de Internationale Online Rekenlinialenworkshops.

 geeft aan welke items zijn besproken tijdens de eerste workshop in februari 2025.